 - e.
-The "Retirement Clause," which gives the UFC the power "to retain the rights to a retired fighter in perpetuity," when a Fighter retires before competing in the specified number of bouts in his or her UFC contract. - f.
-Tolling provisions, which extend the term of the UFC Fighter's contract during periods when he or she is injured, retired, or otherwise declines to compete, thus virtually prohibiting even disgruntled athletes from sitting out the term and signing with a would-be rival promoter. - g.
+The "Promotion Clause," which requires UFC Fighters to attend, cooperate and assist in the promotion of bouts in which they fight and, as required by the UFC, any other bouts, events, broadcasts, press conferences and sale of merchandise, for no additional compensation.
+By contrast, no affirmative obligation exists for the UFC to promote the UFC Fighter.
+In fact, the UFC regularly punishes athletes who do not bow to its whims.
+As just one example, UFC light-heavyweight champion Jon Jones refused to take a short-notice replacement of one of his opponents.
+After his refusal, the UFC issued a press release stating, "Lorenzo Fertitta (UFC chairman and CEO) and I [Dana White] are disgusted with Jon Jones and Greg Jackson [Jones trainer]."
+White continued by stating, "UFC 151 will be remembered as the event Jon Jones and Greg Jackson murdered."
+By denigrating the UFC Fighter in public, the UFC drastically impacts a fighter's earnings ability as the consuming audience will support events featuring the UFC Fighter in lower numbers, leading to reduced payments for bouts and endorsements. - f.
+The "Retirement Clause," which gives the UFC the power "to retain the rights to a retired fighter in perpetuity." - g.
+Tolling provisions, which extend the term of the UFC Fighter's contract during periods when he or she is injured, retired, or otherwise declines to compete, thus virtually prohibiting even disgruntled athletes from sitting out the term and signing with a would be rival promoter. - h.
 The "Sponsorship and Endorsement Clause," which grants the UFC sole discretion over all sponsorship and endorsement approvals.
 In effect, the Sponsorship and Endorsement Clause requires the approval of the UFC before an entity can contract with a UFC Fighter to sponsor or endorse the entity's product or service during any UFC events.
-This gives the UFC control over sponsors and Fighters and allows the UFC to block opportunities for sponsors where: (i) the UFC has decided to boycott the sponsor in retaliation for the sponsor having endorsed non-UFC Fighters or otherwise worked with actual or potential rival MMA Promoters; (ii) the sponsors have refused to pay the UFC's "sponsorship tax," which is a fee paid to the UFC for the right to sponsor a UFC Fighter; or (iii) the sponsors are engaged in ancillary business endeavors that compete with the UFC in any segment of the MMA Industry that the UFC intends to dominate, such as, e.g., MMA publications, MMA video games, gyms, online MMA stores, energy drinks, online gaming sites, fan festivals and apparel providers.
-This clause gives substantial power to the UFC to block sponsors from working with actual or potential rival promoters and to deprive them of key revenue opportunities for themselves and their fighters, making actual or potential rivals less profitable and a less attractive option for top-ranked Professional MMA
+This gives the UFC control over sponsors and Fighters and allows the UFC to block opportunities for sponsors where: (i) the UFC has decided to boycott the sponsor in retaliation for the sponsor having endorsed non-UFC Fighters or otherwise worked with actual or potential rival MMA Promoters; (ii) the sponsors have refused to pay the UFC's "sponsorship tax," which is a fee paid to the UFC for the right to sponsor a UFC Fighter; or (iii) the sponsors are engaged in ancillary business endeavors that compete with the UFC in any segment of the

+MMA Industry that the UFC intends to dominate, such as, e.g., MMA publications, MMA video games, gyms, online MMA stores, energy drinks, online gaming sites, fan festivals and apparel providers.
+This clause gives substantial power to the UFC to block sponsors from working with actual or potential rival promoters and to deprive them of key revenue opportunities for themselves and their fighters, making actual or potential rivals less profitable and a less attractive option for Elite Professional MMA Fighters.